A parent would anything for their child, right? Here’s why that’s a problem

 Honest, clean, hardworking and funny, we decide are things that are most important to her.
 We ban Hallmark movies and Instagram for a while.
 She goes on dates with men she’d never have swiped right on before.
 She opens herself up.

 After awful dates and average dates and one false alarm, she’s now dating a funny, smart, paramedic from Laois.
 Not a doctor exactly, but pretty damn close.
-He’s only marginally taller than her, but he makes her laugh like no-one else I’ve ever met.
+He’s only marginally taller than her, but he makes her laugh like no one else I’ve ever met.

 Maybe the problem is that we’ve been conditioned to view Mr Right as Mr Perfect.
 But just like we can be moody and jealous sometimes ourselves, that’s what makes us human.
 Opening up the floor to relationships that are not Insta-perfect might be enriching.
 If anything, it might things a lot more interesting.

 But what do I know?
 I wasn’t even around for Tinder.
 I met my amazing, crazy husband on the singles’ table at a wedding.
 He’s a whole lot of adjectives but so am I. And our particular combination seems to work for us.
-And if that isn’t the real-life version of happily ever after than I don’t know what is.
+And if that isn’t the real-life version of happily ever after then I don’t know what is.

 This article was originally published in March 2022.